-EU and UK in brinksmanship 21 days before Brexit
+EU and UK in Brexit brinksmanship

 May's reference to "the decisions that the European Union makes" comes amid 11th-hour efforts by British negotiators for the EU to place a time-limit on the customs union deal.

-But the EU has ruled that out and said earlier this week it was waiting for the UK to make a credible proposal on that front.
+But the EU has ruled that out and France said earlier this week it was waiting for the UK to make a credible proposal instead.

-Some expect British attorney general Geoffrey Cox to come up with a legal fudge that would change little in substance but would give May a political alibi to say that she had won concessions.
+Some expect British attorney general Geoffrey Cox to come up with a legal fudge that would change little in substance but would give May a political alibi to say she had won concessions.

-One option under consideration is an arbitration panel that would decide whether the UK could walk away from the Irish deal in future.
+One option under consideration is an arbitration panel that would decide when the UK could walk away from the Irish deal in future.

 If the MPs reject the EU withdrawal bill again, they are to get two subsequent votes, expected on Wednesday and Thursday.